pkeugine/multilingual/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/pkeugine/multilingual)

 # multilngual
-This is a repository of codes that I used to learn programming languages.
+This is a repository of codes that I use to learn programming languages.